Best Motability hybrid cars

 Read on for a run-down of our favourite hybrid cars to feature on the Motability scheme:

 Elsewhere, the Ioniq Hybrid is a practical, comfortable and very well built car that'll easily stand up to everyday family use.
-It’s a relaxing car to drive both around town or on the motorway, all while returning reasonable fuel economy and emissions: Hyundai quotes a figure of 83.1mpg, but in reality an average of around 47mpg is more likely.
+It’s a relaxing car to drive both around town or on the motorway, all while returning reasonable 63mpg fuel economy and 85g/km CO2 emissions.
 Economy varies wildly depending on use; heavy motorway work will see the average drop, while short-distance, slow-speed driving will use no fuel at all if you're careful with your right foot.
-CO2 emissions of 79g/km mean the car just misses out on London Congestion Charge exemption, though.

 MINI Countryman Cooper S E All4